 - When people lose their teeth, bone is absorbed back into the body in the form of calcium.
 This takes place because the body feels that, without the teeth, the calcium can be better used elsewhere.
 This leads to the loss of vital bone mass in the jaw.

-- The person may have simply been born with maxillary sinuses that are too close together for implants to the placed.
+- The person may have simply been born with maxillary sinuses that are too close together for implants to be placed.

 While some people may still hesitate to invest in a sinus lift, it is important to note that these procedures have been getting more common over the past decade as more people have been investing in implants.
 Before deciding, it is important to understand how this procedure is performed.